 ENGL2127.
 Legal discourse and the mind (6 credits) This course is a critical enquiry into how the law, as a cultural construct, attempts to reflect a society's values by regulating behaviour, and the challenges embedded in this ideology.
 It is argued that an improved understanding of the workings of the human mind will inform these issues.
 The course shows how the processes of human perception, interpretation of meaning, memory reconstruction and decision-making interact with the legal system, and how such interactions sometimes pose challenges to justice.
-Assessment: 100% coursework.

 ENGL2128.
-Modernism (6 credits)

-This course explores a number of radical twentieth-century literary texts in various genres, written in or translated into English, each of which is an attempt to challenge and re-invent more traditional forms and modes of writing.
-The course will also look at some of the themes - including empire and nation, the nature of the artist, the bourgeois experience, the city, and changing understandings of gender, race, sexuality and the foreign - that shaped modernity in the modernist century.
+Modernism (6 credits) This course explores a number of radical twentieth-century literary texts in various genres, written in or translated into English, each of which is an attempt to challenge and re-invent more traditional forms and modes of writing.
+These modernist texts, and their inter-relationship, will be considered under the rubric of "world literature".
+The course will also look at some of the themes - such as empire and nation, the nature of the artist, the bourgeois experience, the city, and changing understandings of gender, race, sexuality and the foreign - that shaped modernity in the modernist century.
 Assessment: 100% coursework.